authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The BIMI-Selector SHOULD be signed by DKIM, or it MAY be sufficient if the message passes SPF/DMARC alignment or some other email authentication mechanism that does not rely on DKIM but satisfies Receiver policy.
 Some MTAs will require DKIM/DMARC alignment, while others will only require SPF/DMARC alignment.
 Some receivers will require the domain to publish a DMARC record of p=quarantine or p=reject, while some receivers may only require alignment, absent a strong DMARC policy.
 BIMI leaves these decisions up to the mail receivers.

 The BIMI-Location header MUST NOT be DKIM signed.
-This header is untrusted by definiton, and is only for use between an MTA and its MUAs, after DKIM has been validated by the MTA.
+This header is untrusted by definition, and is only for use between an MTA and its MUAs, after DKIM has been validated by the MTA.
 Therefore, signing this header is meaningless, and any messages with it signed are either coming from malicious or misconfigured third parties.

 Receiver Actions   {#bimi-receiver}
 =============